Skip to main content

 My research is broadly centered on statistical machine learning theory and high-dimensional statistical inference.
 I am interested in developing new methodology accompanied by sharp theory for solving a variety of problems in data science.
 Recent research projects include estimation and theory for soft-max mixtures for a foundational understanding of LLM/AI algorithms, optimal transport for high dimensional mixture distributions, inference for the Wasserstein distance between sparse mixing measures in topic models, high-dimensional latent-space clustering, cluster-based inference, network modeling, inference in high dimensional models with hidden latent structure and topic models.
 I continue to be interested in the general areas of model selection, sparsity and dimension reduction in high dimensions, and in applications to genetics, systems immunology, neuroscience, sociology, economics, among other disciplines.

 My research is funded in part by the National Science Foundation (NSF-DMS).
-I am a Fellow of the Institute of Mathematical Statistics (IMS) and a Medallion Award recipient.
+I am a Fellow of the Institute of Mathematical Statistics (IMS) and an IMS Medallion Award recipient.
 I have served or am currently serving as an Associate Editor for a number of journals (the Annals of Statistics, Bernoulli, JASA, JRSS-B, EJS, the Annals of Applied Statistics), and am a co-editor for the Chapman and Hall Statistics and Applied Probability Monograph Series.

 My office is 1184 Comstock Hall.